WASdev/MoRE-Getting-Started/README.md

    * Find the endpoint for the `ModResort` e.g. `http://9.46.96.145:9081/resorts/`.
 The following should be displayed.
    ![](assets/modresorts.png)

-## A Spring Framework 6.x application
+## A Spring Framework 6.x or Spring Boot 3.x application
 The app [Spring Petclinic](https://github.com/WASdev/more-techXchange-lab/releases/download/0.0.1/spring-petclinic-3.5.0-SNAPSHOT.war) utilises Spring Framework 6.x and Jakarta EE 10 technologies.
+Refere to [this](https://github.com/WASdev/more-techXchange-lab/tree/main/module2#about-the-spring-petclinic-application) instruction for accessing the source code.
+For deploying an application using Spring Framework or Spring Boot technologies, the compatible versions for Spring Framework are 7.x while Spring Boot versions are 3.x.
+Any earlier versions are not compatible with Jakarta EE 10, so the applications would not work.

 You can use the same steps as documented above to install this application.